CLEPyLadies/CLEPyLadies.github.io/README.md

-# Cleveland PyLadies
+# What is PyLadies?

-Cleveland PyLadies is a diversity organization.
+Cleveland PyLadies is a local chapter of PyLadies.
+We are an open and inclusive Python user group explicitly focused on engaging women and underrepresented populations in tech, specifically in and around Northeast Ohio.
+We are a local chapter of the global Pyladies organization.

 ## Connect with us!